zanderlewis/ssh-dreamhost/README.md

 # ssh-dreamhost
-Github Action for pushing code to Dreamhost via SSH.
+Github Action for pushing code to Dreamhost via SFTP.

 ## How to use
 ### STATIC